cswluo/CrossX/README.md

 Due to the random generation of train/val/test data on some datasets, the classification accuracy may have a bit fluctuation but it should be in a reasonable range.

 The pretrained CrossX models can be download from [HERE](https://pan.baidu.com/s/1803G5v0KDU0B_NS62Ril3A).
-If you plan to train your own CrossX model from scratch by using the SENet backbone, you should download the pretrained SENet-50 weights from [HERE](https://pan.baidu.com/s/1k6NaffqmbakH9Vng-CLxlg).
+If you plan to train your own CrossX model from scratch by using the SENet backbone, you need to download the pretrained SENet-50 weights from [HERE](https://pan.baidu.com/s/1k6NaffqmbakH9Vng-CLxlg).

 ## Results